Here are a few items to take care of before listing your home to make the sale process quicker and easier in the long run.

-Pare down clutter and pack up your least-used items, and other kitchen tools, out-of-season clothes, toys, and seasonal items.
-Store items off-site or in boxes neatly arranged in the garage or basement.
-Clean the windows, carpets, walls, lighting fixtures, and baseboards to make the house shine.
+Pare down and pack up your least-used items, kitchen tools, clothes, toys, and seasonal items.
+Store them off-site or in boxes neatly arranged in the garage or basement.
+Clean the windows, carpets, cabinets, walls, light fixtures, and baseboards to make the house shine.

 Get replacement estimates.

 Do you have big-ticket items that will need to be replaced soon?
-Find out how much it will cost to repair an older roof or replace worn carpeting, even if you don’t plan to do so.
+Find out how much it will cost to repair an older roof or to replace worn carpeting, even if you don’t plan to do so.
 Knowing these figures from your own trusted service providers will help when your buyer asks for a credit off the sale price to make the repairs.
 Visit SharonQ.com for our list of trusted providers.

 Spruce up the curb appeal.

-Walk out to the front of your home, close your eyes, and pretend you’re a prospective buyer seeing the property for the first time.
-As you approach the front door, what is your impression of the property?
+Walk out to the front of your home and pretend you’re a prospective buyer seeing the property for the first time.
+As you turn around to walk towards your front door, what is your impression of the property?
 Do the lawn and bushes look neatly manicured?
 Is the address clearly visible?
 What do you see framing the entrance, if anything?
 Is the walkway free of cracks and impediments?
 Small touches can make a huge difference.
-Many buyers will drive by first and then contact their agent for a showing – make sure their first impression is a good one!
+Many buyers will drive by before they contact their agent for a showing – make sure their first impression is a good one!